-The psychological testing consist of a series of standard psychological evaluations.
-Applicants will not be given the results of these tests.
-There is a non-refundable fee of $125 to cover our costs of testing material, scoring and interpretation.
+Applicants will not be given the results of their psychological assessments.
+There is a non-refundable fee of $125 to cover our costs of material, scoring and interpretation.
 This is due the morning of interviews; applicants should plan to bring payment with them.
 Cash, checks and credit cards are accepted.

 Dual Degree Applicants